FusionAuth/fusionauth-site/site/_posts/2023-03-10-fusionauth-and-svb.md

 As the founder of the company, I started the company back in 2007 with the idea of building great software that companies could actually use.
 I wasn't looking for someone to write me a $90M check in hopes that I would someday figure out a product the industry needed.
 Instead, I built a tool based on my own needs.
 This tool was [CleanSpeak](https://cleanspeak.com) and it is still an awesome business that provides customer value to this day.
 The company was immediately profitable because we had to be.
 How could I pay salaries unless companies purchased licenses for our software?
 For years, we continued to grow the CleanSpeak business and as we made money, we built out the team and company.

 In 2016 or so, Daniel DeGroff and I started working on what eventually became FusionAuth.
 CleanSpeak was generating great revenue and this allowed us to build FusionAuth without taking on any debt or investment.
 In 2018, we launched FusionAuth and began selling support for it.
-As FusionAuth gained in popularity, we continued to add great customers, increased revenue, and hired awesome employees to help us build.
-To this day, we've built the company in this bootstrapped fashion.
+As FusionAuth grew in popularity, we continued to add great customers, increased revenue, and hired awesome employees to help us build.
+To this day, we've built the company using this bootstrapped model.

 ## The VC model